Unsimulated sex: Rationales

-In an interview after the release of his film Love (2015), when asked why audiences want to see realistic portrayals of sex, Gaspar Noé suggested it's really about power structures: "In most societies whether they're western or not, people want to control the sexual behaviour or to organise it in a precise context.
+In an interview after the release of his film Love (2015), when asked why audiences want to see realistic portrayals of sex, Gaspar Noé suggested it is about power structures: "In most societies, whether they're Western or not, people want to control the sexual behaviour or to organise it in a precise context.
 Sex is like a danger zone.
 Sometimes class barriers fall down and it scares a lot of people.
 It's about states controlling their systems, like religion."

-James Franco has cited "aesthetics and personal reasons" for why he worked on Interior.
+James Franco has cited "aesthetics and personal reasons" for working on Interior.
 Leather Bar.
 (2013):

 Production issues

-A few directors have openly discussed or written about the technical problems inherent in filming of actual sexual acts, particularly with actors or actresses who have never performed such acts on film.
+A few directors have openly discussed or written about the technical problems inherent in filming of sexual acts, particularly with actors or actresses who have never performed such acts on film.
 In an interview with BlackBook, Gaspar Noé acknowledges that it is difficult for several reasons: an actor may not be able to get or maintain an erection in the presence of even a small crew, or on camera; either of the participants may have a current partner.
 "So I've decided that the best way to show real sex is to cast two single people who used to be a couple."

-Pornographic films re-edited for mainstream release
+Pornographic films reedited for mainstream release

-Prior to the advent of home video, a number of hardcore pornography films were released to mainstream cinemas.
-In most cases, scenes of penetration were either cut out or replaced with alternate shots.
+Before the advent of home video, several hardcore pornography films were released to mainstream cinemas.
+In most cases, scenes of penetration were either cut or replaced by alternate shots.
 One exception to this was Deep Throat, which was released uncensored.

 Examples of this type of hybrid release include Café Flesh (1982)—the R-rated version of this science fiction porn film was released to mainstream cinemas; Stocks and Blondes (1984), originally available as Wanda Whips Wall Street; and Droid (1988), originally released as Cabaret Sin in 1987.